GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 Note that only Landsat 7 geomedian data is available between 2000 and 2002 because the Landsat 5 satellite was unavailable.

+The primary uses of geomedian pixel composites are for change detection within baselines and for broad regional image composites (such as national and continental mosaics).

 :::{figure} /_files/landsat/landsat-timeline-2024.jpg
 :alt: Landsat geomedian time coverage diagram